-CHINA, the only country where this practice of exposing children prevails at present, is the most populous country we know of; and every man is married before he is twenty.
+China, the only country where this practice of exposing children prevails at present, is the most populous country we know of, and every man is married before he is twenty.
 Such early marriages could scarcely be general, had not men the prospect of so easy a method of getting rid of their children.
-I own, that PLUTARCH59 speaks of it as a very general maxim of the poor to expose their children; and as the rich were then averse to marriage, on account of the courtship thev met with the throne, or, at worse, were disowned.]
-SENECA also approves of the exposing of sickly infirm children.
-De ira ["On Anger"], lib. i. cap.
-15.
+I own that Plutarch speaks of it as a very general maxim of the poor to expose their children; and as the rich were then averse to marriage, on account of the courtship they met with from those who expected legacies from them, the public must have been in a bad situation between them.